lenesk/sokolova.dk/learn-to-structure-danish-sentences-correctly.md

 ## Introducing the course

-### Where do confusions in word order come from and how to tackle that?
+### Where do confusions in word order come from and how to tackle them?

 While learning to speak Danish as a child or a teenager, one may unconsciously acquire word order structure from regular language input.
 When an adult learner formulates a Danish phrase, especially when the level is getting more advanced, a conscious effort is needed to master the sentence structure.
 Therefore, I believe it is necessary to consciously systematize the basic principles of structuring a Danish sentence.
 The way I teach word order in Danish is mainly based on my learning practices, which turned out to be effective.
 I also apply my teaching experience of tackling a word order issue in adult learners in a short time, e.g. before an exam or as a repair of the acquired wrong sentence structure.